1st SS Panzer Division Leibstandarte SS Adolf Hitler: Italy and subsequent operations

 The division, re-equipped with vehicles, arrived on the Po River Plain on 8 August 1943.
 The LSSAH was given the task of guarding several vital road and rail junctions in the area of Trento-Verona.
 After several weeks, the division was moved to the Parma-Reggio area.
 During this period, the Leibstandarte was involved in several skirmishes with partisans.
-With Italy having announced an armistice with the Allies of 8 September 1943, the division was ordered to begin disarming nearby Italian units.
+With Italy having announced an armistice with the Allies of 8 September 1943, the division was ordered to begin disarming nearby Royal Italian Army units.
 This went smoothly, with the exception of brief, bloody fights with Italian troops stationed in Parma, Cremona and Piacenza on 9 September.
 By 19 September, all Italian forces in the Po River Plain had been disarmed.

 While on rear security duties in Italy, LSSAH men murdered 49 Jewish refugees near Lake Maggiore, in the Lake Maggiore massacres, who had fled there after the German takeover.
 The murders happened between 15 and 24 September.
 Some of the victims had their feet and hands tied and were drowned.

 The LSSAH was sent to the Istria Peninsula and was engaged in several anti-partisan operations as part of Nazi security warfare.
 During its period in Italy, the LSSAH was reformed as a full panzer division, and redesignated 1st SS Panzer Division Leibstandarte SS Adolf Hitler.
 In early November, the division was ordered back to the Eastern Front, arriving in the Zhitomir area in mid-November.

 The division was assigned to XLVIII Panzer Corps, a part of 4th Panzer Army, which was struggling to hold the line near Zhitomir.
 The division was transferred to the Cherkassy area at the end of January, where it was assigned to the III Panzer Corps, part of 1st Panzer Army.
 As part of the corps, the division took part in the relief attempt of German forces of Army Group South encircled in the Korsun Pocket in January–February 1944.

 The majority of the LSSAH, which amounted to 41 officers and 1,188 men, were withdrawn to Belgium for rest and refit, however a Kampfgruppe was left behind.
 On 25 March, the 1st Panzer Army was encircled in the Kamenets-Podolsky pocket.
 The battle group took part in the fighting to escape the encirclement, forming a part of the spearhead which linked up with the II SS Panzer Corps near Buczacz on 6 April.
 The LSSAH Division was reformed in Belgium and was at full strength by 25 April 1944.